Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 The law requires each "United States person" who has a financial interest in or signature authority over any foreign financial account to file an FBAR if the aggregate value of the foreign financial accounts exceeds $10,000 at any time during the calendar year.
 The form required is FinCEN Form 114, formerly TD F 90-22.1.

-You can find instructions for FinCEN Form 114 (FBAR) here.
+You can find instructions for how to file your FBAR/FinCEN Form 114 (FBAR) here.
 You can electronically file Form 114 for free here.

 Who Is a United States Person for the FBAR?